sqlmapproject/sqlmap/Usage.md

 ### Avoid your session to be destroyed after too many unsuccessful requests

-Switches: `--safe-url` and `--safe-freq`
+Options: `--safe-url` and `--safe-freq`

 Sometimes web applications or inspection technology in between destroys the session if a certain number of unsuccessful requests is performed.
 This might occur during the detection phase of sqlmap or when it exploits any of the blind SQL injection types.
 Reason why is that the SQL payload does not necessarily returns output and might therefore raise a signal to either the application session management or the inspection technology.

-To bypass this limitation set by the target, you can provide two switches:
+To bypass this limitation set by the target, you can provide two options:

 * `--safe-url`: Url address to visit frequently during testing.
 * `--safe-freq`: Test requests between two visits to a given safe url.